Spottyfriend/Genesys/New_Crobuzon_Genesys.md

 ## Races

-The races and species of Bas-Lag are near-infinite.
+The races and species of Bas-Lag are uncountable in number.
 Such diversity exists in the world that it would surely be impossible for any anthropologist, even of the greatest university, to document even close to a complete picture of the manifold forms of life.
-The city of New Crobuzon itself is a mixing pot of possibly hundreds of races, of so many different cultures.
+The city of New Crobuzon itself is a mixing pot of possibly hundreds of sentient races, of so many different cultures.
 Presented below, however, is a summary of the races more commonly found in the city, along with the details required to play each of them as part of a *Genesys* campaign.

 ---

 ### Humans

+The human is a bipedal creature, resembling an upright, hairless ape.
+On average, they are five and a half foot tall approximately, though both height and weight can vary significantly.
+In New Crobuzon, they are the majority of the population, with approximately 73% of the some three million Crobuzoners being human.